microsoft/azure_arc/azure_arc_sqlsrv_jumpstart/docs/azure_arm_template_winsrv.md

     }
     ```

-> [!Note] It is optional, but highly recommended, to scope the SP to a specific [Azure subscription and Resource Group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).
+> [!Note] It is optional, but highly recommended, to scope the SP to a specific [Azure subscription and resource group](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).

 ## Automation Flow